serenayj/PyrEval/README.md

 Output of Step 3 is a .csv file, located under PyrEval.

+## Migration to Python3
+1. For Python3 users, PyrEval should now be able to run on Python3 seamlessly.
+To use PyrEval with Python3, first you need to install the packages listed in requirements.txt as: sudo pip3 install -r requirements.txt
+2. Additionally, lxml needs to be installed for Python3 as: sudo apt install python3-lxml
+3. There is a parameters' file which has been added, "parameters.ini".
+It basically contains paths' information and it is mostly self-explanatory.
+Some paths like, BaseDir, OutputFile require absolute path.
+4. It is also recommended to first run "sanity.py" by: python3 sanity.py (or python sanity.py, if using Python2).
+This script will check whether all required directories like Stanford Directory, Scoring Directory, Model directory, etc. are present or not and whether the required dependencies are installed or not.
+Note: If you are getting some error with nltk, then please refer to the Notes section in this README.
+5. To run PyrEval in python3 run it as: python3 pyreval.py.
+Also, change the parameter, "PythonInterp" to python3 in "parameters.ini" if you are using python3 and to python if using python2.
+6. Some additional enhancements which have been done in Python3 are:
+   - Colored prints to show error or completion of a process like stanford coreNLP step or preprocessing step, etc.
+   - Thorough cleaning of generated output files.
+Now, with the command, 'c' on the interpreter of PyrEval, all output files like log folder, pyramids directory, etc. would now be deleted (except the model and peer directory).
+   - We now graciously exit out of the interpreter by typing the command, 'q'.
+7. If you notice any bugs or issues with the Python3 use, please raise an issue under this branch ("new_impl") as its still under development phase.

 ## Notes
 If nltk throws errors like: "Resource punkt not found" in the 1) (Pre-processing step), it means that you need to install it manually like:
 1. Open up your Python2 interpreter: python<2?>